jieunjeong09/RNAseq-limma/README.md

 B. Makes two version of counts file by changing identifiers to Symbol and to Entrez (required by ReactomePA package for biological pathways.

-C. Shows the heatmap for 100 most variable genes.
+C. Displays the heatmap for 100 most variable genes.

-D. Shows results of PCA analysis in two ways: standard and vectors from Control to IFNg treatment in the same cell line.
+D. Presents PCA resultss in two ways: standard and vectors from Control to IFNg treatment in the same cell line.

-E. Finds differential genes using edgeR, voom and limma workflow.
+E. Identifies differential genes using edgeR-voom-limma workflow.

 F. Shows gene set analysis for GO Biological Process.